pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 **Documentation Transfer:**

-- Provision of final approved protocol, SAP, CRFs, and all study materials to study conduct team
+- Provision of final approved protocol, SAP, Risk Management Plan, CRFs, and all study materials to study conduct team
 - Provision of training materials and instructions to sites
 - Provision of data management documentation to data management team
-- Provision of monitoring plans to monitoring personnel
+- Provision of risk-based monitoring plans to monitoring personnel per the Risk Management Plan

 **Knowledge Transfer:**

 - Training sessions for study conduct team on protocol requirements
+- Training on Risk Management Plan including critical processes, QTLs, and risk indicators
 - Training for site personnel on study procedures and data collection
 - Training for data management personnel on database and systems
 - Handoff meetings between design team and operational team